-Authors will receive notification of the outcome of the peer review.
-Authors whose articles have been accepted for publication will be requested to grant a copyright licence to AP to publish their article, prior to commencement of copyediting.
+Authors whose articles have been approved for publication will be requested to grant a copyright licence to AP to publish their article, prior to commencement of copyediting.
 AP's standard Copyright Licence Agreement may be found at Annex A.

-(d) Copy-editing
+(c) Copy-editing